Rich Cronin: After LFO

 In 2007, Cronin was a cast member for the VH1 reality show Mission: Man Band.
 The show also starred Chris Kirkpatrick of 'N Sync, Jeff Timmons of 98 Degrees and Bryan Abrams of Color Me Badd.
 The four former pop stars came together in Orlando, Florida to reestablish their music careers and to pitch their new music to major record labels over the period of three weeks in hopes of getting a record deal.

-Solo album
+Solo career

 In 2008, Cronin released his only solo album Billion Dollar Sound.
-He recorded two hit songs, "Impossible" and "Story of My Life".
+He recorded two singles, "Impossible" and "Story of My Life".
 Cronin also formed a rap duo with Doug Ray (formerly of Bad Ronald) called Loose Cannons.
 They released one album entitled Life Goes On.
 The band performed shows from 2006 until 2008.

 2009 reunion tour with LFO

 On June 3, 2009, LFO posted a blog entitled "LFO IS BACK" on their official MySpace page which announced that they had reunited and were going on tour beginning July 9, 2009, with Rookie of the Year, Go Crash Audio, and Kiernan McMullan.
 A new song titled "Summer of My Life" also was announced in association with the reunion.
 In September 2009, however, LFO announced that they had again broken up.

 Cronin's final song "It Only Gets Better" was recorded in 2009 after the LFO reunion tour.
 It was released shortly after his death from a stroke on September 8, 2010.
 Billboard described the song as an "upbeat tune...reminiscent of the boy band's past hits 'Summer Girls' and 'Girl on TV', but the lyrics discuss Cronin's health struggles and how they altered his view of the world".